 A world map showing the increased diversity of modelling centres contributing to CMIP and CORDEX.
 Climate models are often developed by international consortia.
 EC-Earth is shown as an example (involving SMHI, Sweden; KNMI, The Netherlands; DMI, Denmark; AEMET, Spain; Met Éireann, Ireland; CNR‐ISAC, Italy; Instituto de Meteorologia, Portugal; FMI, Finland), but there are too many such collaborations to display all of them on this map.
 More complete information about institutions contributing to CORDEX and CMIP6 is found in Annex II.

 [END FIGURE 1.20 HERE]

-Models of lower complexity
+Models of Lower Complexity